CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport2-getpekind-method.md

 ms.assetid: d91c3d89-8022-4a4c-a2a2-a8af2c387507
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 91c80566ed284403ad559583a1e4f1025eb09985
+ms.openlocfilehash: 0464c61e4ff01483e10fb5708d5ed4b5f5ed63d0
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67755316"
+ms.locfileid: "74445234"
 ---
 # <a name="imetadataimport2getpekind-method"></a>IMetaDataImport2::GetPEKind, méthode
-Obtient une valeur qui identifie la nature du code dans le fichier exécutable portable (PE) de fichiers, en général, un fichier DLL ou EXE, qui est défini dans la portée de métadonnées actuelle.
+Gets a value identifying the nature of the code in the portable executable (PE) file, typically a DLL or EXE file, that is defined in the current metadata scope.

 ## <a name="syntax"></a>Syntaxe